christo-pr/dangerously-set-html-content-v1/README.md

 When you use `dangerouslySetInnerHtml` on a component, internally react is using the `innerHtml` property of the node to set the content, which for [safety purposes](https://developer.mozilla.org/en-US/docs/Web/API/Element/innerHTML#Security_considerations) doesn't execute any javascript.

-At the beginning this behavior seemed very odd to me (I mean the prop name contains the word `dangerously`, and also you need to pass an object with a `__html` propery, looks like they really encourage us not to use it), but it has totally sense now, but still doesn't solve my issue
+At the beginning this behavior seemed very odd to me (I mean the prop name contains the word `dangerously`, and also you need to pass an object with a `__html` propery, looks like they really encourage us not to use it), although has totally sense now, still doesn't solve my issue

 After a little bit of search I found that the `document` has something called [Range](https://developer.mozilla.org/en-US/docs/Web/API/Range), this API let you create a fragment of the document, so using that I created `dangerously-set-html-content`.